Stari Grad – Boutique glamor with beautiful views of Old Town from the roof terrace.

 - Room Service: Available around the clock.

-Hotel Stari Grad – Rooms
+Stari Grad – Rooms

 - Room Types: Twin Room • Deluxe Double • List of all Rooms